JasonLocklin/Dissertation/Prisms/Introduction.md

 [Prisms remediate spatial attention] As discussed earlier, one of the most promising and well studied treatments for the remediation of neglect is the use of short term adaptation to leftward shifting prisms [@Rossetti1998; @Luaute2006].
-Much of the research into prism adaptation has focused on the striking changes in spatial attention, demonstrating a shift from completely ignoring stimuli left of centre, to attending almost equally to leftward as rightward stimuli [@Striemer2007; @Nijboer2008; @Schindler2008].
+While much of the research into prism adaptation has focused on changes in spatial attention [@Striemer2007; @Nijboer2008; @Schindler2008], their effectiveness may not extend to more integrated, perceptual tasks such as serial visual search [@Morris2004].

-Interestingly, at least one prism adaptation study failed to demonstrate what seems consistent and reliable elsewhere.
-While most of the research investigating the effects of prism adaptation on spatial attention utilize tasks such as covert orienting,
+Visual search involves successive steps that make use of several systems, including perceptual judgement of stimulus identity, and, spatial memory of searched locations.
-@Morris2004 used a visual search paradigm, and was unable to demonstrate any benefits of prism adaptation [@Morris2004].
+While patients do not seem

-[VS is somewhat perceptual] Serial visual search involves successive steps that make use of more than a single system.
-There is the perceptual judgment of stimulus identity that determines progress in the search, for instance.
-While patients do not seem to have trouble discerning the stimulus types used in visual search, eye-tracking research has demonstrated that even young, healthy, individuals can occasionally fixate, or even interact with targets, but still fail to identify them [@Rich2008;
+to have trouble discerning the stimulus types used in visual search, eye-tracking research has demonstrated that even young, healthy, individuals can occasionally fixate, or even interact with targets, but still fail to identify them [@Rich2008;
-@Solman2012], so reduced perceptual judgment can play a role in diminished search performance.
-That diminished performance could also come from the search algorithm itself.
+@Solman2012], so reduced perceptual judgement can play a role in diminished search performance.
+Diminished performance could also come from the search algorithm itself.
 People do not search targets in a completely random order, necessitating a role for spatial working memory in directing search based on previously visited locations.
-Further, the revisiting behaviour observed when neglect patients perform object cancellation tasks suggests that their search patterns may be indicative of impaired working memory [@Wojciulik2001; @Husain2001].
+The revisiting behaviour observed when neglect patients perform object cancellation tasks suggests a sub-optimal memory of those locations [@Wojciulik2001; @Husain2001].

 [Prisms influence dorsal stream] The reliable effect of prisms on remediating spatial attention deficits, with their simultaneous